Fremont, California

 How does Fremont compare to Union City and Hayward to the north?

 Fremont has the strongest schools, highest prices, and most concentrated tech-employer demand of the three.
 Union City sits between Fremont and Hayward at a meaningful price discount with mid-tier schools.
-Hayward is the largest of the three by population, more diverse housing stock from older inventory to newer master-planned, and carries the lowest entry price point.
+Hayward has a wide range of housing stock from older inventory to newer master-planned, and carries the lowest entry price point.
 All three share BART access; Fremont and Hayward have multiple stations each, Union City has one.

 How do BART and the I-880 commute work from Fremont?

 Fremont has two BART stations, Fremont (Centerville area) and Warm Springs/South Fremont (closer to Tesla and Mission).
-The line runs into San Francisco (~50-65 min to downtown) and to Berryessa/North San Jose (~10 min to Apple / Cisco / Cupertino-area employer cluster via car).
-I-880 to Tesla Fremont Factory is 5-15 min from most addresses; I-680 north into San Ramon / Walnut Creek is 25-40 min off-peak.
+The line runs into San Francisco (~50-65 min to downtown) and to Berryessa/North San Jose (~10 min to Apple, Cisco, and the Cupertino-area employer cluster via car).
+I-880 to Tesla Fremont Factory is 5-15 min from most addresses; I-680 north into San Ramon and Walnut Creek is 25-40 min off-peak.

 Does Lily Garipova speak Russian for Fremont transactions?

 Yes.
 Russian is Lily's native language.
-She represents Russian-speaking buyers, sellers, and investors in Fremont with disclosure review, school-assignment verification, HOA-package analysis, and negotiation available in either Russian or English.
+She represents Russian-speaking buyers, sellers, and investors in Fremont with disclosure review, school-assignment verification, HOA-package analysis, and negotiation available in either English or Russian.
 The Russian-language Fremont page is at lilygaripova.com/ru/fremont-realtor/.

 How does the Dumbarton Bridge commute change Fremont's geography?